Jobs

 Before you start

 These tips may help you with your application.
-Read them before you start to make sure you submit a better application.
-It'll improve your chance of being selected for an interview.
+Read them before you start to make sure you submit a good application.
+This will improve your chance of being selected for an interview.

 • Allow yourself plenty of time.